NHSDigital/rap-community-of-practice/docs/implementing_RAP/publishing_code/updating-your-published-code.md

     ([see the existing guidance][2])

-It's good practice to make a new branch and do a `pull-request` in your public repo too, but you could also just make the changes durectly to the `main` branch of the public repo.
+It's good practice to make a new branch and do a `pull-request` in your public repo too, but you could also just make the changes directly to the `main` branch of the public repo.

 ## Versioning and Changelogs